 Adopting good skin-care habits can also go a long way toward relieving the uncomfortable and potentially embarrassing itching, burning, and flare-ups that often accompany the persistent disease.
 Here’s a round-up of dermatologist-approved tips for psoriatic arthritis to try:

 Trauma to the skin, whether physical or chemical, can cause psoriasis to worsen in a process called Koebnerization.
-“It may even cause psoriasis to develop in areas where you’ve never had it before,” says Mona Gohara, MD, associate clinical professor dermatology at Yale School of Medicine.
+“It may even cause psoriasis to develop in areas where you’ve never had it before,” says Mona Gohara, MD, Associate Clinical Professor of Dermatology at Yale School of Medicine.
 So, while it’s natural to want to “pick” off the scaly plaques that are a hallmark of psoriasis, that’s one of the worst things you can do to your skin, as this can make your psoriatic arthritis worse.
 (See below for better ways to deal with scales.)

 Another ingredient to look for, says Dr. Gohara, is urea.
 “It’s a keratolytic, meaning it breaks down extra keratin, the protein skin is made of.”
 One urea-based product to try is Carmol 20 Cream.